 \section{Concluding Remarks}

-Cure rate models become very popular due to its applicability in medical studies.
-In the present study, we proposed a semiparametric model for the analysis of competing risks data with cure fraction.
+Cure rate models become popular due to its applications in various fields.
+In the present study, we proposed a semi-parametric model for the analysis of competing risks data with cure fraction.
 We developed estimators of cumulative incidence functions using linear transformation models.
-Unlike the traditional approach we do not want to find the estimator of the cure fraction to compute the overall survival function, which lead to simple procedure.
+Unlike the traditional approach, it does not require to find the estimator of the cure fraction to compute the overall survival function, which leads to a simple procedure.
 The regression parameters are estimated using martingale based estimating equations.
-The asymptotic distribution of the estimators were shown to be Gaussian.
-The finite sample performance of the estimators of $\beta_k$ and and $h_k(\cdot)$ at different time points, are evaluated in terms of bias and MSE was studied through Monte Carlo simulation study.
+The asymptotic distribution of the estimators was shown to be Gaussian.
+The finite sample performance of the estimators of $\beta_k$ and and $h_k(\cdot)$ at different time points, are evaluated in terms of bias and MSE, through a Monte Carlo simulation study.
 We also find the coverage probability and the average width of the regression estimators.
-A real data set obtained from a study of HIV and AIDS infection was analysed using the proposed method.
-The new method developed should have a good impact in medical research due to the model flexibility and computational advantages.
+A real data obtained from a study of HIV and AIDS infection was analysed using the proposed method.
+The newly developed method has a good impact due to the model flexibility and computational advantages.

 In the present study, we considered right censored data.
-Different types of censoring such as current status censoring, double censoring and interval censoring are common in survival studies.
-The proposed method can be extended to such set up by suitably constructing martingale based estimating equations.
+Different types of censoring schemes such as current status censoring, double censoring and interval censoring are common in survival studies.
+The proposed method can be extended to these set up by suitably constructing martingale based estimating equations.
 The works in this direction will be reported elsewhere.
-The model selection is an important criterion in analysing competing risks data with cure fraction when we specify the cumulative incidence functions through linear transformation models.
-One may use martingale based residual for developing criterion for model selection can be developed using martingale based residuals.
+The model selection is an important concern in the analysis of competing risks data with cure fraction when the cumulative incidence functions are specified through linear transformation.
+A criterion for model selection can be developed using martingale based residuals.
 This problem has to be addressed separately.